-Domestic Violence - includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the complainant, by a person with whom the complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the complainant as a spouse, by a person similarly situated to a spouse of the complainant under the domestic or family violence laws of the State of Florida, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the Dawn Center 24-Hour Crisis Hotline (352)686-8430.
+Domestic Violence - includes felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the complainant, by a person with whom the complainant shares a child in common, by a person who is cohabitating with or has cohabitated with the complainant as a spouse, by a person similarly situated to a spouse of the complainant under the domestic or family violence laws of the State of Florida, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the State of Florida.
+Students requiring immediate assistance are encouraged to contact the Dawn Center 24-Hour Crisis Hotline (352)686-8430.